mantidproject/mantid/docs/source/algorithms/FlatPlatePaalmanPingsCorrection-v1.rst

 Efixed mode
 ###########

-- In **Efixed** mode, the correction will be computed for a single wavelength number derived from the analyser energy, which by default will be attempted to be read from the instrument parameters (named **Efixed**), but can also be overridden in the **Efixed** input property.
+- In **Efixed** mode, the correction will be computed for a single wavelength number derived from the analyser or monochromator energy, which by default will be attempted to be read from the instrument parameters (named **Efixed**), but can also be overridden in the **Efixed** input property.
 In this case, the `NumberWavelengths` and `Interpolate` options will be ignored.